-In March of 2018, it was announced that Bob-Waksberg has signed a deal with Amazon to produce a new animated tv series he has supposedly co-created with Kate Purdy.
-The new series is an animated comedy-drama entitled UnDone.
-Reports state that the series revolves around a woman named Alma who discovers a "new relationship with time" after a near-fatal car crash and uses this to learn more about the truth behind her father's death.
-Aside from showrunning his two shows, he is also an executive producer on Lisa Hanawalt's new show that she created, Tuca & Bertie.
+In March of 2018, it was announced that Bob-Waksberg had signed a deal with Amazon to produce a new animated TV series he had co-created with BoJack Horseman writer Kate Purdy.
+The new series is an animated comedy-drama entitled Undone.
+The series revolves around a woman named Alma who discovers a "new relationship with time" after a near-fatal car crash and uses this to learn more about the truth behind her father's death.
+Aside from showrunning his two shows, he is also an executive producer on BoJack alumna Lisa Hanawalt's show, Tuca & Bertie.

 Tropes Associated with Bob-Waksberg's work

-- Art Evolution: His first series, BoJack Horseman is designed by Lisa Hanawalt where the characters are either human or humanized anthropromorphic animals.
-The style of his new upcoming series, Undone, will be designed by Hisko Hulsing, the artist behind the Richard Linklater films Waking Life and A Scanner Darkly.
+- Art Evolution: His first series, BoJack Horseman, is designed by Lisa Hanawalt, where the characters are either human or humanized anthropromorphic animals.
+The style of his series, Undone, is designed by Hisko Hulsing, the artist behind the Richard Linklater films Waking Life and A Scanner Darkly.

-- Central Theme: Both BoJack Horseman and his upcoming series Undone seem to be about time and the human experience.
+- Central Theme: Both BoJack Horseman and Undone seem to be about time and the human experience.